Ab initio study of strain-driven vacancy clustering in aluminum: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we have studied vacancy clustering in aluminum from first principles.
-Specifically, we have performed Kohn-Sham DFT calculations to examine the influence of hydrostatic strains on the clustering behavior of tri-, quad-, and heptavacancies.
-We found that compressive strains are a key driving force for vacancy aggregation, particularly on the experimentally observed (111) plane.
-In particular, we found that the heptavacancy collapses to form a prismatic dislocation loop on the (111) plane under hydrostatic compressive strains exceeding 5\%, emphasizing the critical role of such strains in the nucleation of prismatic dislocation loops in aluminum.
+In this work, we have studied strain-driven vacancy clustering in aluminum from first principles.
+Specifically, we have performed Kohn-Sham DFT calculations to examine the influence of hydrostatic strains on clustering in tri-, quad-, and heptavacancies.
+We found that compressive hydrostatic strains are a key driving force for vacancy aggregation, particularly for collapse of clusters on the (111) plane, consistent with prior experimental observations of vacancy clusters on this plane.
+In particular, we found that the heptavacancy on the (111) plane collapses to form a prismatic dislocation loop under hydrostatic compressive strains exceeding 5\%, emphasizing the critical role of such strains in the nucleation of prismatic dislocation loops in aluminum.

 The influence of hydrostatic strains on the kinetics of vacancy aggregation, as revealed by migration energy calculations, presents itself as an interesting direction for future research.
 The construction of a full-scale kinetic model from thermodynamic data by mapping the various pathways to specific vacancy configurations presents itself as another promising area for future research.